What’s the first thing that comes to your mind?

 Absolutely, said Scott.

 He went on to say, “We still do traditional PR, but you can’t end there, you have to close the loop.
-The one thing that PR can do that advertising cannot do as effectively, is to build authority”
+The one thing that PR can do that advertising cannot, is effectively build authority.”

 It’s so common for sales folks when reaching out to a prospect, to talk about a recent article.
 Here’s where Scott’s agency works its magic.
 They can automate that through your CRM software.